 Long Exposure Photography

 A lot of photographers also push their shutter speed up in order to shoot in darker environments, or to “emphasize” movement.
+Taking a long exposure with your Sony a6000 is easy.

 If you’ve ever seen the cool pictures of star trails or weaving lines of car lights (like the photos above), those were shot with a long shutter speed.